junxit/us-congress-code/title-35/chapter-1/sec-6.md

 The date of the enactment of this subsection, referred to in subsec. (d), probably means the date of enactment of Pub.
 L. 112–29, which amended this section generally and was approved Sept.
 16, 2011.

+### Constitutionality

+For information regarding the constitutionality of provisions of subsection (c) of this section, see the Table of Laws Held Unconstitutional in Whole or in Part by the Supreme Court on the Constitution Annotated website, constitution.congress.gov.

 ### Prior Provisions

 A prior section 6, acts July 19, 1952, ch.
 950, 66 Stat.
 793; Pub.
 L. 92–132, Oct.
 5, 1971, 85 Stat.
 364; Pub.
 L. 93–596, § 1, Jan.
 2, 1975, 88 Stat.
 1949; Pub.
 L. 94–131, § 2, Nov.
 14, 1975, 89 Stat.
 690; Pub.
 L. 97–247, §§ 7, 13, Aug.
 27, 1982, 96 Stat.
 320, 321; Pub.
 L. 102–204, § 8, Dec.
 10, 1991, 105 Stat.
 1641, related to duties of Commissioner, prior to repeal by Pub.
 L. 106–113, div.
 B, § 1000(a)(9) [title IV, §§ 4715(a), 4731], Nov.
 29, 1999, 113 Stat.
 1536, 1501A–580, 1501A–581, effective 4 months after Nov.
 29, 1999.